logo

 Begin with just 10-15 minutes a day, and listen to your body as you gradually increase the intensity and duration when you feel ready.
 Gentle activities like walking, yoga, and light stretching are wonderful ways to ease back into movement, helping you rebuild strength while being kind to yourself.

-The Benefits and Importance of Postnatal Exercise
+The Benefits of Postnatal Exercise

 1. Improved mood: Exercise releases endorphins, which are natural mood boosters.
 This can help combat baby blues and reduce the risk of postpartum depression.